sinanshamsudheen/emerband/README.md

    - Click the Run button (green triangle) to build and install the app

 ### Building the Project
-The project uses Gradle for building.
+The project uses Gradle 8.10 for building.
 Key Gradle files include:

-- `build.gradle` (Project level) - Contains project-wide build settings
+- `build.gradle` (Project level) - Contains project-wide build settings (using AGP 8.2.0)
 - `app/build.gradle` - Contains app-specific dependencies and settings
 - `settings.gradle` - Defines which modules to include in the build
 - `gradle.properties` - Contains properties for the Gradle build system
-- `gradle/wrapper/gradle-wrapper.properties` - Specifies which Gradle version to use
+- `gradle/wrapper/gradle-wrapper.properties` - Specifies Gradle 8.10

 #### Using Gradle Files